Car Accident Injuries and Recovery

 A mild concussion will only need some rest to treat, along with cutting back from physical activities and those that require much concentration.
 The symptoms will go away in two to three weeks.

 However, if the injury is more severe, you must see a healthcare professional.
 You may have bleeding under the skull, which is a medical emergency.
 The recovery may take longer, depending on the severity of the injury.
+If you or a loved one have been involved in such accident, especially one involving DUI, talk to us now for Defense Against DUI.

 2. Facial injuries

 Hitting the windshield, window, steering wheel, and other parts of the car can also cause facial injuries, including wounds on the skin, broken teeth and bones.
+When it comes to determining fault in such incidents, taking steps to identify fault in a car accident becomes crucial for a fair assessment of the situation.

 Minor scratches will require a bandage and cuts will need stitches.
 However, surgery may be needed for broken facial bones and other severe injuries.
 Scrapes may take a few days to heal, while operations may take a few weeks to months.